 Responsible mining of these critical minerals in the U.S. (and elsewhere) can reach all of our goals: support and accelerate the clean energy transition, reduce our greenhouse gas emissions, and support a robust domestic economy in this green energy sector.

 Atlanta Gold and CuMo Projects

 Protecting the Boise River

 The Boise River defines the character of Idaho’s capital and provides much of the city’s drinking water.
-But two Canadian mining companies are proposing operations in the Boise River headwaters that could contaminate our river with arsenic, heavy metals or industrial chemicals.
+But two Canadian mining companies are proposing operations in the Boise River headwaters that could contaminate our river with arsenic, heavy metals, and industrial chemicals.

 Recreational suction dredge mining has been of concern to ICL for decades.
-Suction dredges suck up the sediments from the bottom of rivers and streams in search of small particles of gold, discharging sediment, sand, and gravels that can impair water quality.
-As a result of ICL's advocacy, state and federal agencies have increased oversight and monitoring of suction dredge mining, especially in habitat for salmon, steelhead, and bull trout, where dredge mining threatens these and other sensitive species.
+Suction dredges suck up the sediments from the bottom of rivers and streams in search of small particles of gold, discharging sediment, sand, gravels, and mercury that can impair water quality.
+As a result of ICL's advocacy, state and federal agencies have increased oversight, monitoring, and enforcement of suction dredge mining, especially in habitat for salmon, steelhead, and bull trout, where dredge mining threatens these and other sensitive species.